TIGERs-Mannheim/electronics/README.md

 # TIGERs Mannheim Open-Source Electronics

 This repository contains electronics for our robots and our base station.
 There is one folder for each released version.
+Have a look at our [2020 ETDP](https://tigers-mannheim.de/download/tdps/2020_ETDP_TIGERS.pdf) which contains many details about design decisions and lessons learned over the last 10 years.

 The following files are present for each release.

 ### EAGLE
 Electronics are designed with [Autodesk EAGLE](https://www.autodesk.com/education/free-software/eagle) which is available for free for students.